Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Conclusions

 \section{Conclusions}

 This study examines the robustness of the GCNs for skeleton-based action recognition against adversarial attacks and common corruptions.
 Fourier analysis of the robustness of GCNs is reported.
 We compute the average Fourier spectra of adversarial perturbations and common corruptions using the JFT, which is a combination of the GFT and DFT.
 Furthermore, the frequency effects of both standard and adversarial training are explored using the Fourier heatmap.

 Our experiments reveal that the standard-trained models are sensitive to high-frequency perturbations, and adversarial training suppresses this sensitivity and enhances robustness to high-frequency perturbations.
-While this robustness against high frequencies is also known in CNN-based image classification, our interesting finding is that the GCNs for skeleton-based action recognition do not suffer from a robustness trade-off between adversarial robustness and low-frequency perturbations (as do CNNs).
-However, when examining part occlusion corruptions, Fourier analysis performs poorly, evidencing the limitations of Fourier analysis.
-In future work, we will leverage our findings to further develop learning methods that yield more robustness of GCNs in skeleton-based action recognition.
+This robustness against high frequencies is also known in CNN-based image classification.
+Our interesting finding is that the GCNs for skeleton-based action recognition do not suffer from a robustness trade-off between adversarial robustness and low-frequency perturbations (as do CNNs).
+While the absence of the trade-off remains an open problem, our experiments lead to the following observations.
+As depicted in Fig.~\ref{fig:input_spectrum}, all four skeletal features display distinct frequency characteristics, yet no trade-off is observed.
+This is true even for the joint feature, which exhibits a low-frequency concentration similar to natural images.
+Thus, our experimental results suggest that the discrepancy in robustness primarily stems from the inherent differences between CNNs and GCNs, rather than the frequency characteristics of the skeletal features.
+It will be necessary to explore this difference not only through Fourier analysis but also through other analysis methods and perspectives.
+Furthermore, given the transition from CNNs and GCNs to Transformer architectures in computer vision, frequency analysis of Transformers, as in \cite{tancik2020fourier}, will be important research for robust computer vision.